The Best Replacement Brake Rotors and Why You Need Them

 This premium brake rotor from Centric Parts is a coated rotor that aims to prevent rust and corrosion.

-A unique part about this rotor is the machine finish.
-With a textured surface (that will eventually wear away, it should be said) these brakes will look nice when first installed.
-They also have black-painted cooling vanes and a black-painted center part, which also makes them look a little bit nicer.
+A unique part of this rotor is the machine finish.
+With a textured surface (that will eventually wear away, it should be said), these brakes will look nice when first installed.
+They also have black-painted cooling vanes and a black-painted center part, enhancing their appearance.

 These rotors are good quality and will come in at about half the price (or less) of OEM rotors.
-They provide smooth, strong stopping performance and will last a long while before warping or needing to be replaced, even if you drive your car every day.
+They provide smooth, strong stopping performance and will provide plenty of miles of service while before warping or requiring replacement.

 As always, ensure these rotors fit your vehicle before you buy them.